enriquePH97/todolist/README.md

-# to do list with express
+# to do list with express and mongo db
 to do list with express and mongo db

 Localhost esuchando en el puerto 300